Close Menu

 Warranty coverage

-Why warranty on motor and battery is crucial?
+Why is a warranty on the motor and battery crucial?
 These two elements are the heart and brain of the bike.
 Please consider:

 • Ask your dealer what the warranty is for the motor and battery (mainly)